ericaLorraineMitchell/sql-employee-tracker/README.md

 ## Installation

-You will need to install the MySQL2 package, inquirer package and also the console.table package for app.
+You will need to install the `mysql2` package, `inquirer` package and also the `console.table` package for app.

 ## Mock up & Visual